spica-engine/spica/docs/content/guide/function.md

 ### Database

-Database trigger, invokes your function when a specific database event happens in a collection of database.
+Database trigger, invokes your function when a specific database event raised in a collection of database.
 The database trigger can invoke your function with `INSERT`, `UPDATE`, `REPLACE`, `DELETE`, `DROP` events in a specific database collection.
-When the event happens your function will be invoked with the changes in the collection.
+When the event raised, your function will be invoked with the changes in the collection.

 To be able to create a function that triggered by database event, you need two required and one optional information about the event